UCI-CARL/CARLsim4/README.md

 program, change directories to the name of your example directory (e.g. examples/random) and type ‘make program_name’ where the ‘program_name’ is the name of the directory (e.g. random).

+Example programs were written to be executed in the same directory as their source code.